SCAMPER

 What is SCAMPER?

-SCAMPER is a creative brainstorming technique that helps design teams explore challenges and generate ideas from different perspectives.
+SCAMPER is a creative brainstorming technique.
+It helps design teams explore challenges and generate ideas from different perspectives.
 It is an acronym that stands for Substitute, Combine, Adapt, Modify, Put to another use, Eliminate and Rearrange.
 Each letter represents a different approach to examine a problem and develop innovative solutions.

 Diagram showing the components of SCAMPER.